ThinkThinkAI/CommandAI/README.md

 # or
 aiq my_database "list all users where age is over 30

 # Don't start a AI Database Query Session..
-Get one response.
+Just get one response in JSON format.
 aiq! my_database "list all users where age is over 30"

 # Start an AI conversation